 How to apply

-Conference presentations will be a maximum of ten minutes long and may consist of reading a paper (approximately 1,200-1,500 words) and/or presenting a slide deck.
+Conference presentations will be a maximum of ten minutes long and will consist of presenting a slide deck.
+Posters are not accepted.

 Research subjects